numpy/numpy/doc/source/user/depending_on_numpy.rst

 contain any new features or deprecations.

-It is important to know that NumPy, like Python itself and most other well-known scientific Python projects, does **not** use semantic versioning.
+It is important to know that NumPy, like Python itself and most other well known scientific Python projects, does **not** use semantic versioning.
-Instead, backwards-incompatible API changes require deprecation warnings for at least two releases.
+Instead, backwards incompatible API changes require deprecation warnings for at least two releases.
 For more details, see :ref:`NEP23`.

 NumPy has both a Python API and a C API.
 The C API can be used directly or via